kevinlim-fr/dia_projects/README.md

 ### kNN and Confusion Matrix - Iris Flower dataset classification - [here](Machine%20Learning%20%26%20Algorithm/k-NN%20Classification.ipynb)
 The goal of this project is to implement ourselves the kNN algorithm and mesure our performance using the Confusion Matrix.

-### kNN Classification Challenge - ESILV Classification Challenge - [here](Machine%20Learning%20%26%20Algorithm/Classification%20Challenge%20A3.ipynb)
+### kNN Classification Challenge - ESILV Classification Challenge - [here](Machine%20Learning%20%26%20Algorithm/kNN_Iris/k-NN%20Classification.ipynb)
 The goal of this project is to create an unbeatable AI at Tic Tac Toe.
 It's possible to see 2 AI play Tic Tac Toe untill a Tie, or play against the AI.
 The AI is achieved with the implementation of Minmax algorithm to predict the best next move.
 The implementation of Alpha-beta pruning is to reduce the computing time by skiping worst moves.

+### Minmax Algorithm and upgrade exploration - Connect 6 - [here](Machine%20Learning%20%26%20Algorithm/kNN_Iris/k-NN%20Classification.ipynb)
+The goal of this project is to create an unbeatable AI at Connect 6.
+(Connect 4 but extended to 6 with a 6 by 12 field) As it's not possible to compute all possible solutions to win, the goal is to have the best computing AI.
+Our algorithm perfomed was in the Top 3 of our class.

 ## Deep Learning and Natural Language Processing